D3vYuan/cloud-data-cortex-framework-lessons/README.md

 - `Cloud Composer` - Install the dependencies and setup connections required for `Cloud Composer` to run the generated dags
 - `Looker` - Setup the `BigQuery` connection and attributes required to display the visualizations
 - `Prerequisite Check` - Ensure that the environment is setup for the `Google Cloud Data Foundation` deployment

-More information can be found in the [data-cortex-foundation-github][data-cortex-foundation-github]

 <p align="right">(<a href="#top">back to top</a>)</p>